RupeshKumar4511/Web-Designing-and-Development/README.md

 6 . muted : for the muted video plays.

+# Frames
+A frame is a layout-defining element that splits a browser window into multiple frames, each with its own contents.
+Frames are no longer supported by HTML 5 and are unlikely to be used unless working with a pre-HTML5 webapp.

+# IFrames
+An iframe is a content-adding element that embeds another HTML page within the current document.
+IFrames are commonly used to insert content from external sources, such as advertisements, embedded videos, and interactive content.
+IFrames can float within the webpage and be positioned at a specific location.

 # HTML5 Data Storage:
 HTML5 provides two main mechanisms for data storage on the client side: